 How does automated inventory system work?

-Most automated inventory systems are cloud-based and for business owners that means that they do not need to maintain servers.
-Whether you are a retailer, a manufacturer, or a warehouse, advanced inventory management systems based in cloud foster the process of tracking and controlling stock and orders.
+Most automated inventory systems are cloud-based solutions and for business owners that means that they do not need to maintain servers.
+Whether you are a retailer, a manufacturer, or a warehouse, advanced inventory management systems based in cloud foster the process of asset tracking and controlling stock and orders.

 Automated inventory management systems provide plenty of possibilities when integrated with point-of-sale systems allowing them to automatically track and monitor in real-time the product position across the supply chain: whether it sells, in-store, or on the e-commerce platform.
 Such integration helps to get insights into all operations regarding turnover rates, promotion performance, and profit margins.
 Marketing teams can leverage these benefits to track sales on each channel and control underselling and overselling, evaluate each promotion performance to build more effective campaigns.